jesec/flood/README.md

 2. Check `config.template.js` for configuration changes that you may wish to incoporate in your `config.js`.
 3. Kill the running Node server.
 4. Run `npm install --production` to update dependencies.
-5. Restart it with `npm start:production`.
+5. Restart it with `npm run start:production`.
   * Static client-side assets are transpiled and compressed before starting the server.

 #### Tips